Singer from Ukraine fighting on frontline to perform during fundraiser in Skegness

 The main charity Ian is supporting is the Ukraine Humanitarian Appeal DEC.
 He is also supporting Fluchtlingshilfe UKRAINE.

 "I chose these charities because people can see where the money is going," explained Ian.
-"I have managed to keep in touch with Ira and message her regularly to check she is OK.
+"I have some lovely stories where we have helped refugees escape Ukraine.

-"We have offered to help her but all she asks is we raise money to help the refugees and spread the word about what is happening in the country."
+"We have offered to help Ira but all she asks is we raise money to help the refugees and spread the word about what is happening in the country."

-This weekend’s events are free but audiences will be invited to make a donation to the Ukraine chaities.
+The gig at the Seaview Pub on North Parade tonight (Friday) features local band Reverley as well as a recording of Ira performing in the Ukraine before the conflict.
+One of the cover songs she performs is Adele's 'Hello from the Other Side'.

-The gig at the Seaview Pub on North Parade tomorrow features local band Reverley.
+There is another fundraiser which is a David Bowie tribute at the Vine Hotel in Chapel St Leonards on Saturday, starting at 7pm.

-A David Bowie tribute is at the Vine Hotel in Chapel St Leonards on Saturday, starting at 7pm.
+On Friday, April 22, Artisan Coffee Design is hosting an evening of family entertainment including a magician and food, starting at 6pm.
+There will also be an auction of art.